-The next day you’ll have beautiful plumped beans that are ready to be thrown together with the rest of the ingredients in the crockpot.
+- The next day you’ll have beautiful plumped beans.
+Now they are ready to be thrown together with the rest of the ingredients in the crockpot.

 Check out this photo below.
 You can see that one cup of dried beans plump to double there size after soaking.

 The rest is done by letting all the lovely flavors come together while you go about your day!